Frank Porter Graham: 1950 Democratic primary

 Graham faced two opponents in the 1950 Democratic primary, including former Senator Robert R. Reynolds and former Speaker of the North Carolina House of Representatives Willis Smith.
 Reynolds was eliminated with only 10% of the vote, while Smith and Graham received 41% and 49% respectively.
 Graham was one percentage point below the threshold of receiving the nomination outright, and Smith could have chosen to engage Graham in a runoff.
 Smith initially declined, but when activists rallied outside his house in a show of support, Smith changed his mind.

 In the runoff, Smith ran as an anti-Truman Democrat.
 According to his staffers, Smith never said anything outright racist, but some of his supporters released unofficial pamphlets stirring up fears of an integrated society.
 Fueled by their intense dislike for the progressive Graham, conservatives turned the Smith campaign into an openly racist crusade.

 At the time of the election, few African-Americans were voting in North Carolina because of Jim Crow laws designed to disenfranchise them.
 Those blacks who were registered were mostly Republicans who cast ballots only in routine general elections.
 Graham was hence unable to appeal to many black voters, and he did not call for immediate integration, either.
 Graham was not a natural campaigner and hesitated even to ask voters for their vote.
 His political views were different from most North Carolinians'.

 In the virtually all-white Democratic primaries, the tactics of Smith's campaign supporters (among whom was future Republican Senator Jesse Helms) worked along with these other factors, and Smith prevailed by a narrow 52%-48%.

-Graham's supporters mounted a write-in candidacy for the November general election, but he received only one-half of one percent, and Smith won in a landslide against a desultory Republican opponent.